flutter/website/src/docs/codelabs/explicit-animations.md

 the top margin property for each frame.
-Can you think of a way to refactor this example so that you only need to provide a starting and ending value for top margin, and an interpolation function handles providing values for frames between the starting and ending ones?
+Can you think of a way to refactor this example so that you only need to provide a starting and ending value for top margin, and leave the rest to an interpolation function the generates the values for the frames in between?

 Here's a few hints:
 * Don't worry about animating the ball up and down.
 Just focus on the first downward motion of the ball (from a top margin of 0 to top margin of 100).
-* Remember from the preceding frame rate section that Flutter uses a fixed frame rate (60 fps).
-You can do the same.
+* Try using 60 fps for the frame rate.
 * For any starting or ending position of the ball, you can express the amount to increment top margin between each frame as the difference between the margin's starting and ending values divided by the total number of frames.

+The following example contains one way to implement these updates to the bouncing ball example.
+Run the example to the see the difference that these updates make to your animation:

 ### Example: Bouncing Ball (Starter Code 3)
 {% include explicit-animations/bouncing-ball-starter-code-3.md %}

-At 60 fps, this final version of the bouncing ball animation looks smoother than in all prior examples.
+At 60 fps, this updated version of the bouncing ball animation looks smoother than in all prior examples!

-Notice that this example only creates half of the animation&mdash;the ball moves down, but not back up again!
+This example only creates half of the animation&mdash;the ball moves down, but not back up again.
-Wouldn't it be nice to have a declarative interface for controlling how our animation proceeds across the sequence of frames?
+Wouldn't it be nice to have a declarative interface for controlling the direction that the animation proceeds across the sequence of frames, and the conditions for starting and stopping it?
-This way, we could easily represent when to start the animation, pause it, play forward, play backward, stop it, or repeat it indefinitely.
+This way, you could easily represent when to start the animation, pause it, play forward, play backward, end it, or repeat it indefinitely.
+In the next section, you will learn how Flutter's animation library provides an interface for doing all of these things.

+{{site.alert.secondary}}
+**Quick review:**
+* Interpolation is the process of computing all animation values between a starting and ending value.
+* Instead of thinking about an animation in terms of hundreds (or thousands) of frames, interpolation allows you to reason about and define an animation in terms of its starting and ending value.
+{{site.alert.end}}

 {{site.alert.bonus}}
-In the prior example, the rate of change for the bouncing ball's top margin value is linear
+1. In the prior example, the rate of change for the bouncing ball's top margin value is linear
 (the margin changes by the same amount between each frame).
 How would you change this example to make it possible to interpolate values between 0 and 100 at a changing rate?
-{{site.alert.end}}

-{{site.alert.bonus}}
-The prior example only animates a single downward motion of the bouncing ball.
+2. The prior example only animates a single downward motion of the bouncing ball.
 Can you think of a way to:
-1. Continue the animation so that the ball bounces back up again?
+* Continue the animation so that the ball bounces back up again?
-2. Repeat the animation indefinitely?
+* Repeat the animation indefinitely?
 {{site.alert.end}}

 ## AnimationController